kristian-ebstrup/phd-utils/postprocessing/README.md

 ...
 ```

-Note that if you're using PyEllipsys, `rst2pv` does not support the postprocessor compiled as an object `postprocessor.o`.
+Note that if you're using PyEllipsys, `rst2pv` does not support shared objects `.so`, so make sure the postprocessor is compiled as a binary.

 For easy access, an alias (or more specifically, a function to allow passing of flags) can be set-up to avoid having to drag the script around.
 As an example, add the following to your `.bashrc` or `.bash_aliases` files:
 ```bash